Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Preliminary Results

-Finally, as it will be helpful to state our results in the more general context of nonlinear systems with generic stage costs, we recall next the common assumption used in the generic setting.
-For a given stage cost $\ell(x,u)$ and system dynamics $x_+=f(x,u)$, strict dissipativity with respect to steady state $x_\mathrm{s},u_\mathrm{s}$ is defined as follows. \begin{Definition}[Strict Dissipativity] There exists a function $\lambda$ such that
+Finally, as it will be helpful to discuss how our results are positioned in the more general context of nonlinear systems with generic stage costs, we recall next the common assumption used in the generic setting.
+For a given stage cost $\ell(x,u)$ and system dynamics $x_+=f(x,u)$, strict dissipativity with respect to the optimal steady state $x_\mathrm{s},u_\mathrm{s}$, i.e., the one optimizing $\ell$, is defined as follows.
+Note that in this paper we implicitly assume without loss of generality that $x_\mathrm{s}=0$, $u_\mathrm{s}=0$, $\ell(x_\mathrm{s},u_\mathrm{s})=0$. \begin{Definition}[Strict Dissipativity] There exists a function $\lambda$ such that

-for all $x,u\in\mathbb{Z}\subset \mathbb{R}^{n_x+n_u}$, with $\mathbb{Z}$ compact and $\rho$ a positive definite function. \end{Definition} Note that $\mathcal{L}$ is referred to as rotated cost and $\rho$ is positive definite with respect to $x$, but not $u$, such that in the linear-quadratic case we call such a function positive semi-definite.
+for all $x,u\in\mathcal{H}\subset \mathbb{R}^{n_x+n_u}$, with $\mathcal{H}$ compact and $\rho$ a positive definite function. \end{Definition} Note that $\mathcal{L}$ is referred to as rotated cost and $\rho$ is positive definite with respect to $x$, but not $u$, such that in the linear-quadratic case we call such a function positive semi-definite.
 The weaker dissipativity assumption is obtained if~\eqref{eq:nl_strict_dissipativity} holds with $\rho(\cdot)=0$.
-It has been proven in~\cite{Amrit2011a} that strict dissipativity is sufficient for asymptotic stability, while necessity has been proven in~\cite{Mueller2015} under a local controllability assumption.
+It has been proven in~\cite{Amrit2011a} that strict dissipativity is sufficient for asymptotic stability, where the rotated cost was used to prove that the economic MPC problem has a hidden tracking nature, which becomes explicit when the rotated cost $\mathcal{L}$ is used.
+Necessity of strict dissipativity for optimal steady state operation has been proven in~\cite{Mueller2015,Mueller2015a} under a local controllability assumption.
+A complete discussion on this subject can be found in, e.g.,~\cite{Faulwasser2018a}.